 By law, courts shall appoint a qualified foreign language interpreter in all legal proceedings in which a non-English speaking person is a party or a witness (Section 476.803.1, RSMo).
 Advise the court directly when services are needed so that they have adequate time to schedule qualified service providers.

 To assist the courts in providing qualified interpreters, a certification program based on the National Center for State Courts (NCSC) Council of Language Access Coordinators.
 Courts are encouraged to use certified interpreters who are impartial and unbiased, and who will render a complete and accurate interpretation of the proceedings.
 The NCSC website includes important information about court interpreting and the Council.

 Although certification is offered in 20

-languages, only individuals in Arabic, Spanish, Mandarin Chinese, French and Russian have passed the test in Missouri as of November 2017
+languages, only individuals in Arabic, Bosnian, Croatian, French, Serbian, Spanish and Russian have passed the test in Missouri as of June 2018

 .
 Certification List.pdf